robertsolorzano/robertsolorzano/README.md

 # Robert Solorzano 👾

 ## 🖥️ About Me
-I specialize in Web/App development, crafting utility scripts in Shell and Python to optomize workflow.
-Additionally, I am exploring cybersecurity to expand my technical expertise.
+I specialize in Web/App development

 ### 🛠️ Skills
 - **Primary**: MERN, MySQL, Python, Bash
-- **Environment**: Arch Linux KDE for daily use, Ubuntu for work and Kali Linux for cybersecurity exploration
+- **Environment**: Arch Linux KDE for daily use and Ubuntu for work

-### 🎸 Hobbies
-Aside from coding, I have a passion for music production and playing various instruments

 ## 📈 My GitHub Stats